brainomite/home-page/_posts/2020-05-05-tools-for-seeding-databases-in-node.js.md

 ---

 Starting with the data-oriented tool, an NPM package, Chance.
 I love the wide variety of data that this tool can generate.
-Need to randomly generate an address, Chance can do it.
-Need random sentences, no problem.
+Need to randomly generate an address?
+Chance can do it.
+Need random sentences?
+No problem.
 There are many different things that Chance can generate.
 I strongly suggest you check their documentation for the wide, and I do mean wide, variety of things it can generate.

 What I find helpful, especially when using Chance in code tests, you can set a seed value for the psuedo-random generator that Chance uses.
 This way every time you run your program, as long as you invoke Chance's functions in the same order, you will get repeatable results.